Deus1704/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Handling NaNs and Infs
 ======================
-The :func:`sunkit_image.coalignment_module.interface.coalignment` function includes a warning mechanism to alert users if there are any NaNs, Infs, or other problematic values in the input or template arrays.
+The :func:`sunkit_image.coalignment_module.coalignment` function includes a warning mechanism to alert users if there are any NaNs, Infs, or other problematic values in the input or template arrays.
 Proper handling of these values is expected to be included in the registered methods.

 Further Reading
 ===============